pillingeducation/TAD-r-weekly-training/week-06-data-import-export/README.md

 5.  **Download from data from SQL connection**

     5.1 Download data from SQL with the conncetion you just made.
-You can do this any other the three ways explained in presenation.
+You can do this any other the ways explained in presenation.

 6.  **`.fst` and `haven`**